rpbranco/vim-diy/README.md

-# Syntax highlight for the madeup language DIY
+# Vim syntax highlight for the language DIY